 The Facilities Advisory Committee, working with Administrative and Business Services and a Consulting Group (Facilities Planning & Program Services, Inc.) developed the Facilities Master Plan.
 The plan was presented in 2016 to the College Planning Council and Board of Trustees.
 This comprehensive long-term plan includes a master plan schedule that delineates the time frames in which each facilities project is expected to occur through the year 2041.
 A new plan will be developed prior to 2041.

 Annual Guided Pathways Self-Assessment

 The Guided Pathways Coordinating Team and Viking Pathways Task Force, which reports to the College Planning Council, develop an annual Guided Pathways Self-Assessment, which is submitted to the Chancellor’s Office.
 The Self Assessment is a multi-page reflection on the College’s progress on scaling each aspect of guided pathways.
 The Self Assessment is shared at a College Planning Council meeting prior to submission.

 2022-2025 Adult Education Consortium Plan

 The Long Beach Adult Education Consortium, consisting of Long Beach City College (including the Adult Education Subcommittee), Long Beach Unified School District School for Adults, and Community Partners developed the three-year Adult Education Consortium Plan.
-The Consortium identified four main goals to meet by 2022: Leverage consortium resources and partnerships to strategically recruit students, create diverse programming to meet the community’s needs, meet the workforce demands of a changing economy, and streamline access to services provided by consortium partners and community members to ensure seamless transitions and supports for students.
-This plan was shared at the College Planning Council and with the Board of Trustees prior to submission to the Chancellor’s Office.
+The Consortium identified three main objectives to achieve by 2025: address educational needs, improve integration of services and transitions, and improve the effectiveness of services.
+This plan was shared at the College Planning Council prior to submission to the Chancellor’s Office.